shsagir/play-area-sync/docs/mysql.md

 ### Differences between Professional and Universal

 All [Universal Apps](/app-uni) automatically come with a MySQL database.
 For [Professional Apps](app-pro), MySQL is an optional Component.
 There you can [scale](scaling#toc-mysql) it up and down individually.

+### Limits

+Each App has one database named like the App.
+There are no privileges to `CREATE DATABASE`.
+Please mind that `CREATE SCHEMA` requires the same permission.